-One of Ours was a surprisingly deep and powerful novel.
+One of Ours is a surprisingly deep and powerful novel.
 In truth, it is two stories in one book, told in five parts: Book I “On Lovely Creek”, Book II “Enid”, Book III “Sunrise on the Prairie”, Book IV “The Voyage of the Anchises”, Book V “Bidding the Eagles of the West Fly On”.
-The title of the Book V is taken from a Vachel Lindsay poem, a self-described “singing poet” from Chicago, Illinois.
+The title of Book V is taken from a Vachel Lindsay poem, a self-described “singing poet” from Chicago, Illinois.
 It is this poem which is featured at the outset of the novel.

 At any rate, the first half of the novel focuses on the slow-pace of life in rural Franklin, Nebraska (Southern Nebraska) in the early 20th century.
 It tells the story of a restless young man, Claude Wheeler, whose father has been a successful Nebraska farmer, a member of the early empire-building pioneers of the region.
 His mother is a devoutly pious Christian woman.
 His father’s success has left Claude feeling purposeless, and he is sent to college at a Christian school, Temple College, only to transfer to the state University in Lincoln, where he thoroughly enjoys his studies but he still feels out of place.
 He is forced to return home when his father starts a new ranching venture in Colorado, and Claude takes over management of the Wheeler Ranch in Nebraska.
 He strikes up a romance with a local girl named Enid Royce, as she cares for him during recovery from an illness, and they are married, though they are emotionally distant from one another.
 Enid becomes enamored with the temperance movement, women’s issues, and Christian work.
 Enid decides to leave to take care of her ill-ridden sister, a missionary in China.
 From this point on, Enid disappears from Claude’s life and again he feels lost.